Zora Neale Hurston: College and graduate studies

-In 1925 Hurston was offered a scholarship by Barnard trustee Annie Nathan Meyer to Barnard College of Columbia University.
-She was the sole Black student in this women's college.
+In 1925 Hurston was offered a scholarship by Barnard trustee Annie Nathan Meyer to attend Barnard College of Columbia University.
+She was the first Black American admitted to this women's college.

 Hurston assisted Meyer in crafting the play Black Souls; which is considered one of the first "lynching dramas" written by a white woman.
 She conducted ethnographic research with anthropologist Franz Boas of Columbia University and later studied with him as a graduate student.
 She also worked with Ruth Benedict and fellow anthropology student Margaret Mead.
 Hurston received her B.A. in anthropology in 1928.